See all state pages

 Oklahoma Specific Student Loan Forgiveness Programs

 This Oklahoma student loan repayment program helps pay off student loan debt for primary care physicians.
-To qualify, these physicians must establish practices in medically underserved areas for a minimum of two years.
+To qualify, these physicians must establish practices in rural Oklahoma communities.
+The maximum four-year loan repayment is $200,000.

 Learn more